kbase/kb_sdk_plus/doc/building_sdk.md

     cd kb_sdk
     make

-Add the kb-sdk tool to your PATH and enable command completion.
+Add the kb-sdk tool to your PATH.
 From the kb_sdk directory:

     # for bash
     export PATH=$(pwd)/bin:$PATH
-    source src/sh/sdk-completion.sh